fanout/express-eventstream/README.md

 These endpoints speak [server-sent events (SSE)](https://en.wikipedia.org/wiki/Server-sent_events), so can be easily consumed in web browsers using [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).

-These endpoints are also [GRIP-aware](pushpin.org/docs/protocols/grip/), so they can be used with [Pushpin](http://pushpin.org/) or the [Fanout.io cloud service](https://fanout.io/) to easily scale out your real-time APIs.
+These endpoints are also [GRIP-aware](pushpin.org/docs/protocols/grip/), so they can be used with [Pushpin](http://pushpin.org/) or the [Fanout Cloud](https://fanout.io/cloud/) to easily scale out your real-time APIs.

 ## Examples